Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 The company offers a full range of air handler options, including wall-mounted, ceiling cassettes, and floor units.
 There is also a choice of controllers for each air handler, from wireless remotes to wired options.

-Surprisingly, Fujitsu only offers a six-year compressor warranty and two-year parts warranty on some of its current Fujitsu General Halcyon systems.
+Surprisingly, Fujitsu only offers a six-year compressor warranty and a two-year parts warranty on some of its current Fujitsu General Halcyon systems.

 However, for systems installed after June 2015, a ten-year parts and compressor warranty is available with product registration, which is extended to 12 years if an Elite Contractor does the installation.